-DRAW APPLICATIONS (RESIDENTS ONLY) Applications must be made on GoOutdoorsKansas.com.
+DRAW APPLICATIONS (RESIDENTS ONLY)

+Applications must be made on GoOutdoorsKansas.gov.
 Firearm and muzzleloader antelope permits are available through online lottery draw only.
 Each application includes a \$12.50 nonrefundable application fee charged at the time of application.
 Following the draw, successful applicants will be charged the remaining permit fees due.
 Unsuccessful applicants will be issued a preference point for the next years' draw using the nonrefundable application fee and will not be charged the remaining permit fee.
 A preference point can be purchased online without permit application.
 Only one preference point may be obtained per year.

 Applicants can view draw results online two to four weeks after the close of the application period.
-Results are posted at ksoutdoors.com/big-game at the same location as application.
+Results are posted at ksoutdoors.gov/big-game at the same location as application.
 Successful applicants should receive permits four to six weeks after application deadline.

 Unsuccessful applicants and those who purchased a preference point may no longer purchase an over-the-counter archery permit for antelope during the same year.

+PERMIT CLASS

+Anyone who qualifies as a Kansas resident as defined on page 15.

-PERMIT CLASS LANDOWNER/TENANT (online application only) Half of the antelope permits in each unit are allocated to landowner/tenants.
-Applicant must qualify as a resident landowner or as a tenant, as defined on Page 15, in the unit or units in which the applicant applies.
+Half of the antelope permits in each unit are allocated to landowner/tenants.
+Applicant must qualify as a resident landowner or as a tenant, as defined on page 15, in the unit or units in which the applicant applies.
 Members of the immediate family who are domiciled with a landowner or tenant may apply for a resident antelope permit as a landowner or as a tenant, but at least 80 acres must be owned by such landowner or operated by such tenant for each individual applying.
 Legal equipment and unit restrictions listed on permit apply.